shshen-closer/Convolutional-Knowledge-Tracing/README.md

 Source code and data set for the paper *Convolutional Knowledge Tracing: Modeling Individualization in Student Learning Process*.

 # Citation
-if this repository is helpful for you, pleas cite our work
+if this repository is helpful for you, please cite our work

 ```
 @article{shen2020convolutional,